beartype/beartype/README.rst

   * typing.SupportsRound_.

 * `Forward references <relative forward references_>`__ (i.e., unqualified
-  relative classnames typically referring to user-defined classes that have yet to be defined).
+  relative classnames referring to user-defined classes that either have yet to be declared *or* are currently being declared).
 * **Forward reference-subscripted types** (i.e., typing_ objects subscripted by
   one or more `forward references <relative forward references_>`__).